GabrielDCelery/personal-notes/02_area/system-design/10-auth-patterns.md

 Refresh token rotation: each use issues a new refresh token and invalidates the old one.
 If a stolen token is used, the legitimate user's next refresh fails — detectable.

+The client sends the refresh token to the auth server's `/oauth/token` endpoint with `grant_type: refresh_token`.
+The auth server's base URL is configured once at app startup — the library derives all endpoint URLs from the OIDC discovery doc at `/.well-known/openid-configuration`.

 ## Bearer Tokens and API Keys

 **Bearer token** is a transport mechanism, not a format.
 It means "whoever holds this string, trust them."